 QR 50 shows the Qatar Central Bank building and the Ministry of Finance building.

-QR 100 shows picture of Imam Muhammad ibn Abd al-Wahhab Mosque.
+QR 100 shows a picture of Imam Muhammad ibn Abd al-Wahhab Mosque.

 QR 200 shows pictures of Palace of Sheikh Abdullah bin Jassim Al Thani, Qatar National Museum and Museum of Islamic Art.